Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-The \(2k\)th moment \hyperref[x:mrow:twokthmoment]{({\xreffont\ref{x:mrow:twokthmoment}})} is only known for \(k=0\), \(1\), and \(2\).
+The \(2k\)th moment \hyperref[twokthmoment]{({\xreffont\ref{twokthmoment}})} is only known for \(k=0\), \(1\), and \(2\).
 Conjectures for larger moments are a fairly recent development.
 One reason those moments are difficult is that the natural way to proceed is via an ``approximate functional equation'' for \(Z(t)^k\), which is a sum of two Dirichlet polynomials of length \(t^{k/2}\).
-(The Riemann-Siegel formula \hyperref[x:men:RiemannSiegel]{({\xreffont\ref{x:men:RiemannSiegel}})} can be viewed as an example: there are \(\approx t^{\frac12}\) terms in the sum.)
+(The Riemann-Siegel formula \hyperref[RiemannSiegel]{({\xreffont\ref{RiemannSiegel}})} can be viewed as an example: there are \(\approx t^{\frac12}\) terms in the sum.)
 When used to evaluate \(\int_0^T Z(t)^{2k}\, dt\) the approximate functional equation will have length~\(T^{k/2}\).
-The problem is the lack of tools to handle Dirichlet polynomials where the length of the polynomial is greater than the length of the integral.
+The difficulty is the lack of tools to handle Dirichlet polynomials where the length of the polynomial is greater than the length of the integral.

-Conrey and Ghosh~\hyperlink{x:biblio:CG2}{[{\xreffont 22}]} developed a heuristic approach which gave a conjecture when \(k=3\), and Conrey and Gonek~\hyperlink{x:biblio:CoGo}{[{\xreffont 24}]} pushed the method to its limit to make a conjecture when \(k=4\).
-That truly is the limit of the method, because when applied to the case \(k=5\) it produces an answer which is negative!
+Conrey and Ghosh~\hyperlink{CG2}{[{\xreffont 34}]} developed a heuristic approach which gave a conjecture when \(k=3\), and Conrey and Gonek~\hyperlink{CoGo}{[{\xreffont 36}]} pushed the method to its limit to make a conjecture when \(k=4\).
+That truly is the limit of the method, because when applied to the case \(k=5\) those methods produce an answer which is negative!
 Thus, Ivić was correct: some new phenomenon appears, beginning at \(k=4\).
-But that new phenomenon has more implications for that main term than for the error term. \end{paragraphs} \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 10.2 Reason 5: The Deuring-Heilbronn phenomenon} \typeout{************************************************} \begin{subsectionptx}{Reason 5: The Deuring-Heilbronn phenomenon}{}{Reason 5: The Deuring-Heilbronn phenomenon}{}{}{g:subsection:idp51199088} The Riemann \(\zeta\)-function is the simplest of an infinite family of functions known as ``L-functions''.
-The next simplest examples are the Dirichlet L-functions, \(L(s,\chi)\), where \(\chi\) is a primitive Dirichlet character.
+But that new phenomenon has more implications for that main term than for the error term. \end{paragraphs} \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 13.2 Reason 5: The Deuring-Heilbronn phenomenon} \typeout{************************************************} \begin{subsectionptx}{Subsection}{Reason 5: The Deuring-Heilbronn phenomenon}{}{Reason 5: The Deuring-Heilbronn phenomenon}{}{}{rhissues_other-4} The Riemann \(\zeta\)-function is the simplest of an infinite family of functions known as ``\(L\)-functions''.
+The next simplest examples are the Dirichlet \(L\)-functions, \(L(s,\chi)\), where \(\chi\) is a primitive Dirichlet character.
 RH for all \(L(s,\chi)\) is known as the \terminology{Generalized Riemann Hypothesis}.